 Average Cold Lake Salary

 The average hydro bill for a small family in Cold Lake is around $110 – $145 per month as per consumption.
 The city’s utility department takes care of billing and connections for water and wastewater.
 They also manage the billing of recycling and garbage pickup.

 Cold Lake has a moderate summer temperature and lower temperatures in winter.
 In summer, temperatures could rise to 22° C and there is a lot of rainfall too.
 The average precipitation annually is 426.6 mm.
 The winter temperatures may range from -11° C to -20° C.

 Average Cold Lake Daycare Costs

-You may find a mix of part time, full time licensed and casual child care centers in Cold Lake.
-The average cost of daycare in Cold Lake may range from $11 to $17 per hour for a full-time licensed daycare.
-You may also apply for a subsidy by visiting the provincial website and use the tool.
+You may find a mix of part-time, full-time licensed, and casual child care centers in Cold Lake.
+The average cost of daycare in Cold Lake may range from $11 to $17 per hour for full-time licensed daycare.
+You may also apply for a subsidy by visiting the provincial website and using the tool.

 Cold Lake Average Grocery Bill